alinz/scopejs/README.md

 });
 ```

 I don't need to worry about the location and order.
 So changing the order of the arguments does not matter.
-I just want those variables injected into my function they way that I wanted. that's all.
+I just want those variables injected into my function that way that I wanted. that's all.

 ### Supports named and anonymous function
 Sometimes during the development you want to bring some modules and doing something but you don't want to define and create a name for it.